AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex4/README.md

 > [!NOTE]
 > `--legacy-peer-deps` is required because the pinned vulnerable versions conflict
 > with current peer dependency requirements.
-This flag is itself a security
-> anti-pattern in production — it silences peer resolution warnings that may indicate
-> deeper incompatibility risks.
+Using this flag in production is not recommended.
+It simply hides warning messages, meaning you might completely miss serious version conflicts that could break your application..

 **Why This Is Vulnerable**
 - The vulnerable state is not caused by a single bad package — it is the result of multiple dependency that collectively create an exploitable supply chain exposure  under  [A03:2025 - Software Supply Chain Failures](https://owasp.org/Top10/2025/A03_2025-Software_Supply_Chain_Failures/):